John Sheridan (ice hockey)

 John Sheridan (born September 18, 1954 in Minneapolis, Minnesota) is a retired professional ice hockey player who played 69 games in the World Hockey Association.
 He played for the Indianapolis Racers.
-Sheridan was selected by the Minnesota North Stars in round 6 (96th overall), of the 1974 NHL Amateur Draft and by the Indianapolis Racers in round 7 (92nd overall) of the 1974 WHA Amateur Draft after his freshman year at University of Minnesota.
+Sheridan was selected by the Minnesota North Stars in the sixth round (96th overall) of the 1974 NHL Amateur Draft and by the Indianapolis Racers in the seventh round (92nd overall) of the 1974 WHA Amateur Draft after his freshman year at University of Minnesota.